huytd/everyday/DEVLOG.md

 # 03.12.2022 - RxJS/Cancel Request with Subscription

-In RxJS, a [Subscription](https://rxjs.dev/guide/subscription) is an object that represents a disposable resource, it can be used to stop an [Observable](https://rxjs.dev/guide/observable).
+In RxJS, a [Subscription](https://rxjs.dev/guide/subscription) is an object that represents an execution of an [Observable](https://rxjs.dev/guide/observable).
+It has the most important method, the `unsubscribe()`, mainly used to cancel the execution.

 For example, we usually make API calls like this: